omerdynasty/gallery-py/README.md

 The gallery will display images in thumbnails.
 When you click on a thumbnail, the full-size image will be shown in a modal.

+**Important Note: Due to the structure of the code, the gallery is not suitable for live updating, but if you rerun the code, a thumbnail of the newly added photos will be created and added to the gallery.**

 ## Configuration

 * **Thumbnail Size**: You can adjust the thumbnail size by modifying the following variables in the script: